apache/kylin/website/docs/modeling/model_concepts_operations.md

 ### <span id="operation">Model Operation</span>

-You are only allowed to operate on models in **AI augmented mode**.
-You can hover on the righ tmost column **Actions** of the model list to get the action names.
+You are only allowed to operate on models.
+You can hover on the right most column **Actions** of the model list to get the action names.
 Specific actions are listed below:

 - **Edit**: Click on the pencil shape button, enter into the model editing page.